 There are two major credit reporting companies in Canada, one is TransUnion the other is Equifax.
 Both collect data on Canadian spending habits and the amount of debt held by each Canadian consumer.

-These two companies assign a credit score to each individual and people with a low credit score are considered to be subprime.
+These two companies assign credit scores to each individual, and people with low credit scores are considered subprime.
 TransUnion and Equifax lower your credit score every time you apply for any type of credit.
 They also lower your credit score when you miss payments or stop paying altogether.

 Improving your credit score takes time, usually a year or two.
 Get rid of any credit cards that you do not use.
-Pay off the balance on the credit cards you do use, over time your credit score will improve.
+Pay off the balance on the credit cards you use, and your credit score will improve.